 12 Noon-1:00 PM PT

-Broadcast and streamed on partner radio stations.
+Subsequent broadcasts and streams by partner radio stations.
 See below.

 Re-Imagined Radio sampled New Year's Eve episodes of The Whistler and Guy Lombardo's New Year's Eve Party to celebrate the start of 2021.